College Factual by our College Data Analytics Team

 Storrs, Connecticut

 Out of the 3 schools in the Schools for a Master’s Highly Focused on Medieval Studies Major in the New England Region that were part of this year’s ranking, University of Connecticut landed the #3 spot on the list.
-UCONN is a public institution located in Storrs, Connecticut.
-The school has a large population, and it awarded 0 masters’s degrees in 2020-2021.
+University of Connecticut is located in Storrs, Connecticut and, has a large student population.
+In 2021-2022, this school awarded 1 masters’s medieval studies degrees to qualified students.

 Notes and References